backupbrew/switchbrew/Applet Manager services.md

 No input/output.

 Clears a state field if it's not already 0, returning an error otherwise.
-Then a func is called which just returns 0, then this cmd returns 0.
+On newer sysvers: then a func is called which just returns 0, then this cmd returns 0.

 ### AcquireLastForegroundCaptureBuffer